Mathnerd314/stroscot/docs/Reduction.rst

 2.17(7) has 5 duplicator nodes, 3 app nodes, and 3 lambda nodes.
 In comparison, our graph has 5 duplicators, 4 cuts, 3 identities, and one each of PiL, PiR, !p, and !d.
 So there are still the two pairs of fans but the nodes otherwise look completely different.

 Anyway, for the pair on the right, if we scroll up a bit we can see that we were duplicating a single PiR-!d-I loop, the identity function.
 So the duplication of the I must resolve to another identity function, with the two connecting.

+stack machines: waste of time. the stack manipulation takes up more resources than register allocation.